ptuten/landing-page/README.md

 # landing-page
-Landing page repo for CSS site from scratch.
+Landing page repo for creating site from scratch using HTML and CSS.